INTRODUCTION

 EXPLORING DAIRY-FREE ALTERNATIVES

-- Coconut milk lends a subtle tropical twist to recipes.
+- Coconut Milk: Brings a subtle tropical twist and velvety texture to any recipe.

 PRACTICAL TIPS FOR TRANSITIONING TO DAIRY-FREE LIVING

-- Replace cow’s milk with plant-based alternatives in your tea, coffee, or cereal.
+- Start With Simple Swaps: Replace cow’s milk with plant-based alternatives in your tea, coffee or cereal.
+Small changes build powerful habits.

-- Experiment with recipes that naturally incorporate dairy-free ingredients.
+- Cook With Creativity: Experiment with recipes that naturally use dairy-free ingredients.
+Explore vibrant flavours while maintaining balance and nourishment.

 COMPLEMENTARY DIETARY STRATEGIES FOR A HEALTHIER GUT